 Targets must be taped to the coreplast backers, and we suggest using blue painter's tape, as it holds well, and can be easily removed when you return your coreplast to the range tower.
 If you use stick-on targets (for example, reactive 'splash' targets) please be sure to remove them from the coreplast.
 As with most range rules, folks who ignore them can ruin everyone else's privileges.

-Please remove shot targets and tape so the coreplast is clean for the next shooter - take shot targets, tape, cartridge boxes, etc. home with you!
+PLEASE REMOVE SHOT-UP TARGEPlease remove shot targets and tape so the coreplast is clean for the next shooter - take shot targets, tape, cartridge boxes, etc. home with you!

 We strongly suggest you put together a range bag, which might include - but is not limited to: